- Written by Dr.Mehmet Demircioglu

 When grafts are placed between fragile native hairs, the surgeon has to balance possible cosmetic improvement against the risk of shocking hairs that were already weak.
 The plan must be more conservative than it would be in a clearly empty area.

 Medication can also be part of the risk discussion.
 If active miniaturization is present, I often want to discuss medication before a hair transplant before committing donor grafts into unstable native hair.
-Device support such as a laser cap after a hair transplant should be discussed only after diagnosis, not used to guess at the cause of shedding.
+Discuss device support such as a laser cap after a hair transplant only after diagnosis, not as a way to guess at the cause of shedding.

 If you cannot or do not want to use finasteride, that does not dismiss you as a patient.
 It means the plan needs more caution, because the surgical design must respect what may happen to the surrounding native hair.
 That separate decision is discussed in the guide to a hair transplant without finasteride.

 That does not turn medication into the same rule for everyone.
-It means the decision should be made before surgery, not during panic after shedding begins.
+It means the decision needs to be made before surgery, not during panic after shedding begins.

 Weak native hair is not only a cosmetic detail.
 It changes density planning, graft placement, and how direct I need to be about the final appearance.
 You may believe you still have plenty of hair because the scalp is not completely bald.
 Under magnification, many of those hairs may be thin, short, and losing caliber.

 If these hairs shed after surgery, they may recover slowly, recover partially, or fail to return if they were already close to the end.
-Pre-surgery assessment matters for this reason.
-The surgeon should not only look at the bald area.
+That makes assessment before surgery important.
+The surgeon cannot look only at the bald area.
 The hairs that remain also need close examination, because sometimes those hairs are the real risk.

 The phrase permanent shock loss needs context.
 Commonly, what is called permanent shock loss is really a mixture of temporary shedding, ongoing androgenetic hair loss, and weak native hairs that were already close to disappearing.

 From a planning point of view, the lesson is the same.
-Fragile native hair should be identified before surgery and the risk should be explained directly.
+Fragile native hair needs to be identified before surgery, and the risk needs direct explanation.
 If the plan depends on every weak hair surviving, the plan is too optimistic.

 The more miniaturized the native hair was before surgery, the less any surgeon can promise that every shed hair will return.